Experiencing the land and getting involved.

 In the coming months and years (because honestly, projects of this magnitude take time), there will be many opportunities to participate in visioning the future of Fly Ranch.
-We will need your time, energy, expertise, and ideas.
+We will need a wide range of time, energy, expertise, and ideas.

 We’ve had almost 3,000 people sign up to get involved through our participation page.
 Starting in Fall 2017, we would like to start offering experiential nature walks to introduce people to the land, and will soon have a website ready for scheduling visits.

 In the coming months and years (because honestly, projects of this magnitude take time), there will be many opportunities to participate in visioning the future of Fly Ranch.
-We will need your time, energy, expertise, and ideas.
-Of course this project will also need financial support to realize and explore new ideas, if you feel inspired to contribute to Fly Ranch, you can always donate to the project.
+We will need a wide range of energies, expertise, and ideas.
+Of course, this project will also need financial support to realize and explore new ideas, if you feel inspired to contribute to Fly Ranch, you can always donate to the project.

-Some of these groups, like Outreach & Communications we’re going to be able to reach out in the earlier phases of the project.
+Some of these groups, like Outreach & Communications we’re going to be able to reach out to in the earlier phases of the project.
 Others, like Gatherings & Events, will come later.
-If you want to raise your hand (yay, do-ocracy!) to be involved in visioning the the future of Fly Ranch, or want to offer support now, head over to the participation form.
+If you want to raise your hand (yay, do-ocracy!) to be involved in visioning the the future of Fly Ranch, or want to offer support now, go ahead and sign up for the Fly Ranch newsletter.

 Black Rock City provides ample space but a shortage of time.
 Fly Ranch is a smaller space, but with potential year-round access.
 It offers us the gift of time.
-Eventually we’ll be able to create more opportunities for experiences spread out throughout the year.
-For the time being the property will not be open to the public.
+Eventually, we’ll be able to create more opportunities for experiences spread out throughout the year.

-Again: Fly Ranch is not available for public access and trespassing will not be tolerated.
-Do not try and visit Fly Ranch at this time.
+Currently, the Nature Walks are the only way to visit Fly Ranch, and reservations are required.
+Fly Ranch is not available for drop-in public access and trespassing will not be tolerated.
 Seriously.

-Immediate access to the property is not possible for insurance or zoning reasons, but our intention is for it to be accessible in the future in an ongoing and sustainable way.
+Our intention is make the property increasingly accessible to the public in the future in an ongoing and sustainable way.
 Creating legitimate opportunities for people to explore will help cut down on trespassing and give people the chance to experience the land in the appropriate context.

-Make sure to sign up for the Fly Ranch newsletter to learn about when we will be able to offer these Fly Ranch walks.
+Make sure to sign up for the Fly Ranch newsletter below to learn about more opportunities to visit in the future.